eurostat/pyEUDatNat/README.md

 pyeudatnat
 =========

-Basic module for the automated collection and formatting of raw EU data from national authorities using providers metadata.
+Python module for the automated and metadata-based collection, ingestion and formatting of raw EU data from national providers.
 ---

 <table align="center">